d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 :label:`sec_transformer`

 Until now, we have covered the three major neural network architectures: the convolution neural network (CNN), the recurrent neural network (RNN), and the attention mechanism.
-Before we dive into the transformer architecture, let us quickly review the pros and cons for first two:
+Before we dive into the transformer architecture, let's quickly review the pros and cons for first two:

 * **The convolution neural network (CNN)**: Easy to parallelize at a layer but cannot capture the nonfixed sequential dependency very well.